 - Try de-stress therapies like meditation and music.

 Weight loss in Irritable Bowel Syndrome (IBS) is a common problem.
-It occurs due to extensive restricted diet and malabsorption of nutrients due to weak gut resulted from frequent bouts of diarrhea.
-It is very important to maintain a healthy weight to prevent many other diseases related to underweight like hypertension, low immunity, and fragile bones.
+How to gain weight in IBS?
+Why does it happen?
+It occurs due to extensive restricted diet and malabsorption of nutrients due to weak gut resulting from frequent bouts of diarrhea.
+It is very important to maintain a healthy weight to prevent many other diseases related to being underweight like hypertension, low immunity, and fragile bones.
 Weight Gain in IBS is tough but possible by following a healthy Low FODMAP diet and lifestyle.
-Along with diet exercise also helps in building muscle and improve appetite.
+Along with diet exercise also helps in building muscle and improving appetite.
 Try building healthy lifestyle habits to achieve the goal.
-Consult qualified Nutritionist and Dietitian for healthy weight gain in IBS scientifically!!
+Consult a qualified Nutritionist and Dietitian for healthy weight gain in IBS scientifically!!